germanothomas/polyworks/README.md

 # Soldat PolyWorks
 Soldat map editor

+This is a fork by As de Espada

 Needs VB6 to be compiled.

 When VB6 is installed, it may have issues finding referenced controls, such as "MBMouse.ocx".